akurdiii/Wevo/developer/api/external_api.rst

 List records
 ------------

-Records can be listed and filtered via :meth:`~odoo.models.Model.search`.
+Records can be listed and filtered via :meth:`~wevo.models.Model.search`.

-:meth:`~odoo.models.Model.search` takes a mandatory :ref:`domain <reference/orm/domains>` filter (possibly empty), and returns the database identifiers of all records matching the filter.
+:meth:`~wevo.models.Model.search` takes a mandatory :ref:`domain <reference/orm/domains>` filter (possibly empty), and returns the database identifiers of all records matching the filter.